 NEMA vs IP Ratings Table

 There is not a direct correlation between NEMA ratings and IP ratings, as the two systems are based on a different set of variables.
-However, the table below shows an approximate cross reference that can be used to help determine the IP number that meets or exceeds a particular NEMA rating.
+However, the table above shows an approximate cross reference that can be used to help determine the IP number that meets or exceeds a particular NEMA rating.